 The investigative authorities1 can demand securing of evidence under the stipulations in Section 28-3 third paragraph and Section 28-4 in the Civil Procedure Act.
-Demands for securing evidence can be brought before the magistrate's court for a port where the ship arrives, or the magistrate's court for a port where the crew is staying.
+Demands for securing evidence can be brought before the magistrate's court at a port where the ship arrives, or the magistrate's court at a port where the crew is staying.

-In cases where maritime accidents involve ships belonging to Denmark, Finland or Sweden, the authorities in the country in question can demand that the taking of evidence is done in accordance with the stipulations in the first paragraph.
-If the accident, as mentioned in the first sentence, occurred abroad, the taking of evidence can be undertaken by Norwegian consular authority in accordance with the Court of Justice Act4, Section 50.
+In case of marine accidents involving ships belonging to Denmark, Finland or Sweden, the authorities in the country in question can demand that the taking of evidence is conducted in accordance with the stipulations in the first paragraph.
+If the accident, as mentioned in the first sentence, occurred abroad, the taking of evidence can be conducted by Norwegian consular authority in accordance with the stipulatons in the Courts Administration Act 4 Section 50.

-For the shipmaster, the reder, the injured party and other affected, the general terms of the Civil Procedure Act apply for securing of evidence outside of a trial.
-Taking of evidence abroad can be undertaken by Norwegian consular authority in accordance with the stipulations in the Act relating to the courts of justice, Section 50.
+For the shipmaster, the reder2, the injured party and others affected, the general terms of the Civil Procedure Act3 apply for the securing of evidence outside of trial.
+Taking of evidence abroad can be conducted by Norwegian consular authority in accordance with the stipulations in the Courts Administration Act4 Section 50.

-In Denmark, Finland and Sweden maritime declaration for Norwegian vessels is held for the Court that is competent according to the legislation there.
+In Denmark, Finland and Sweden maritime investigation involving Norwegian vessels is held before the court that is competent according to the legislation there.